 Canadian Space Agency.
 Government of Canada.
 Bring space to your classroom, and encourage your students' interest in science, math and technology.
 Go to site

-NASA for Students.
-Grade five to eight.
+NASA for Students in Grade 5-8.
 Covers astronauts, the earth, rockets and space vehicles, the solar system, a “career corner” and more.
 Go to site

 Canada Agriculture and Food Museum: Space to Spoon exhibition!